chrisgrieser/quadro-example-vault/README.md

 ### Example Extractions
  A few example extractions can be found in the folder `Extractions`.
-- Some extractions have been made on compatibility issues, and the results aggregated in a dynamic table (called "Looms", since provided by the **DataLoom** Plugin): [[compatibility challenges (Aggregation).loom]]
+- Some extractions have been made on compatibility issues, and the results aggregated in a spreadsheet.
+To view that table,  use **Command Palette** (`cmd+p` on macOS, `ctrl+p` on Windows): and search/select "Projects: Show projects".
 - There is also an [[Example Search for Co-occurrent Extraction Dimensions]], extractions where two dimensions have a specific value.

 ## Using this vault for your own research